joshuaboniface/respeaker-led/README.md

 * The client command interface is a security nightmare, and should not in any way be considered safe for public-facing use.
 * The Python might be... clunky, in a lot of ways.

 In short, it does what I need it to do on a single host and no more.
-I'll probably continue to improve it as time goes on, however in the mean time please feel free to fork and make it your own!
+I'll probably continue to improve it as time goes on, however in the meantime please feel free to fork and make it your own!

 ## How to install it